How to Have Perfect Holidays in 2020!

 Neither do I.

-I do remember a Christmas party when one of the cousins totally freaked out over something and was a huge embarrassment to himself and his family.
+I do remember a Christmas party when one of the cousins totally freaked out over something and was a massive embarrassment to himself and his family.
 I’m not mentioning which cousin this was.

 I remember the Christmas when somebody’s candied yams were obviously right out a can.
 And disgusting.
 Actually, that was every Christmas.
 And Thanksgiving.